 John was on the original Ouachita Speaker Series board.
 He moved to the Village thirty years ago and has been involved and a part of many of the village activities which include the Village Community Foundation, Friends of Hot Springs Village, Boys and Girls Club, Good Samaritan facility, POA Government Affairs Committee , and various other efforts to make this such a great place to live.

-Susan McCarty moved to the Village in 2011.
+Susan moved to the Village in 2011.
 She's a graphic designer and photographer and has worked with the Miss Mississippi Corporation for about 30 years, producing books and taking thousands of photos during the Competition weeks.
 She is a Rotarian and is also a member of the Human Trafficking Task Force of Garland County.
 She has enjoyed being involved with the Ouachita Speaker Series since 2014, and has been enriched by every program and is excited about future speakers.

 She was the Village Voice’s Citizen of the Year in 2018.

 Martha and her husband Wilbur moved to HSV in 2000 and enjoyed many years of participating in the community.
 Wilbur was the founding President of Ouachita Speaker Series in 2012.
 He based the mission on the SMU Tate Lecture Series in Dallas which presented many thought-provoking speakers in 40 years.
 And Wilbur was a behind-the scenes advocate for many POA initiatives.
 They both earned the POA Board President’s Award in 2012 for their extensive volunteerism supporting the community.
-Martha’s current volunteerism includes Arkansas Learning Through The Arts, which she founded and is Board President, HSV Community Foundation as former chair, Hot Springs/Hot Springs Village Symphony Guild Board and former chair, and ASO Children’s Concert in Hot Springs, Altrusa Board member, DAR member, PEO Chapter DE.
+Martha’s current volunteerism includes Arkansas Learning Through The Arts, which she founded and is Board President, HSV Community Foundation as former chair, Hot Springs/Hot Springs Village Symphony Guild Board and chair of the ASO Children’s Concert in Hot Springs, Altrusa Board member, DAR member, PEO Chapter DE.
 She received the HSV Voice Citizen of the Year Award in 2013.
 Her interests are playing the piano, random golf, organizing things, and reading.